 â€œEquity in health implies that ideally, everyone should have a fair opportunity to attain their full health potential and that no one should be disadvantaged from achieving this potential.â€ (World Health Organization)

-Recently, SAAAC’s Director of Operations, Dr. Shivajan Sivapalan, spoke at the Canadian Autism Leadership Summit on issues of equity and access in addressing needs of vulnerable and marginalized communities.
+Ahead of his talk a the Canadian Autism Leadership Summit, Dr. Shivajan Sivapalan, sat down with SAAAC to speak on issues of equity and access in addressing needs of vulnerable and marginalized communities.

-Dr. Sivapalan has spent much of his professional life looking to increase equity and access in the autism community.
+Dr. Sivapalan has spent much of his professional life looking to increase equity and access in the autism sector in Ontario.
 His most recent projects have worked to increase access to diagnosis and intervention support for newcomer communities and the creation of a mental health program for caregivers.

 Below were some of his thoughts on the journey to achieve equity and access in Canada for individuals on the autism spectrum, and their families.

-What are the main challenges you see (if talking about current services) or envision (if talking about a future National Autism Strategy) to achieving equity in your communities?
+What are the main challenges you see to achieving equity in your communities?

 What are the main barriers to achieving equity for your communities?